 When your blood vessels start to dilate, you get that rosy flushed look, and an increased amount of oxygen stimulates collagen production.
 So it’s hello collagen, goodbye wrinkles!

 Science supports the idea that frequent sex and affection make people happy.
 You’re no longer sleepy, completely stress-free, and glowing — so we wouldn’t blame you if you’re grinning ear to ear in the morning as well.
 And that smile does wonders, like making people think you’re younger.
-A 2016 study confirms this correlation, noting that when people smiled they were actually perceived as looking younger.
+A

 The fabulous thing about the benefits of orgasm on your skin is that it doesn’t involve any fancy and expensive creams or lotions.
 But the best part is that you can reap all the good benefits orgasming alone, just as much as you can with a partner!